Parashat Bereishit / פרשת בראשית

 Adam is a type of the coming one.

 The man shall leave his father and his mother and hold fast to his wife, and the two will become one flesh.

 The Son of G-d dies for his bride, who had been deceived.

 He and his bride will be fruitful and multiply and fill the Earth and subdue it.

 They heard the voice of the Memra of HaShem G-d.

-Mankind’s sin is covered through the death of another.
+The shame of mankind’s sin is covered through the death of another.